otrv4/otrv4/otrv4.md

   The input string given by the user at runtime.
 ```

-The SHA3-512 hash of the above is taken, and the digest becomes the SMP secret
+The first 64 bytes of a SHAKE-256 hash of the above is taken, and the digest
-value (`x` or `y`) to be used in SMP.
-The additional fields ensure that not
+becomes the SMP secret value (`x` or `y`) to be used in SMP.
+The additional
-only do both parties know the same secret input string, but no man-in-the-
+fields ensure that not only do both parties know the same secret input string,
-middle is capable of reading their communication either.
+but no man-in-the-middle is capable of reading their communication either.

 ### SMP Hash function

-There are many places where a SHA3-512 hash is taken of an integer followed by
+There are many places where the first 64 bytes of a SHAKE-256 hash are taken of
-other values.
-This is defined as `HashToScalar(i || v)` where `i` is an integer
+an integer followed by other values.
+This is defined as `HashToScalar(i || v)`
-used to distinguish the calls to the hash function and `v` is some value.
+where `i` is an integer used to distinguish the calls to the hash function and
-Hashing is done in this way to prevent Alice from replaying Bob's zero
+`v` is some value.
+Hashing is done in this way to prevent Alice from replaying
-knowledge proofs or vice versa.
+Bob's zero knowledge proofs or vice versa.

 ### SMP message 1